NotKisoMomo/Keep/README.md

 })
 ```

-Overrides are deep-merged into schema defaults before the store is created.
-They only affect the server-side store initialisation — not written to the profile if the player already has saved data.
+Overrides are deep-merged into schema defaults before the ProfileStore is created.
+They only apply when the player has no existing saved data — if ProfileStore loads a saved profile, that data takes precedence and the overrides are ignored entirely.

 ---